Irreversible thermalization vs reversible dynamics mediated by anomalous correlators: Wave turbulence theory and experiments in optical fibers

-We now turn our attention to the second regime characterized by a reversible oscillatory turbulent dynamics.
-Constraints on the injection conditions prevent simultaneously launching a strong unbalanced population $S_1$ with a small phase-correlation $|M|\simeq 0$, so that we are unable to test the criterion (\ref{eq:threshold}).
-However, aside from the instability of the fixed point $S_1 = +S_0$, the AC-KE~(\ref{eq:s_dyn}) predicts a general nonlinear coupling between normal and anomalous correlators for arbitrary initial conditions on the sphere ${\bm S}(z=0)$.
-In our experiments, we probe this dynamics starting from $S_1(z=0) \simeq 0$ with a large phase-correlation $|M|$.
-We thus restore a large anomalous correlator by means of a polarizer, placed before injection of the laser beam into the fiber.
+\blue{{\it Experiments on the reversible turbulent regime.} For small initial anomalous correlations $|M(z=0)| \simeq 0$, we have seen through the criterion (\ref{eq:threshold}) that $|M|$ can be unstable.
+Experimental constraints, however, prevent simultaneously launching a strong unbalanced population $S_1 \simeq S_0$ with a small phase-correlation $|M|\simeq 0$, precluding a direct experimental test of criterion (\ref{eq:threshold}).
+Nevertheless, in addition to the instability of the fixed point $(M=0, S_1 = +S_0 )$, the AC-KE~(\ref{eq:s_dyn}) also predicts a general nonlinear coupling between normal and anomalous correlators for arbitrary initial conditions on the sphere ${\bm S}(z=0)$, even if the criterion (\ref{eq:threshold}) is not fulfilled.
+Here, we probe this nonlinear dynamics experimentally starting from $S_1(z=0) \simeq 0$ with a large phase correlation $|M|$.} We thus restore a large anomalous correlator by means of a polarizer, placed before injection of the laser beam into the fiber.
 Figs.~\ref{fig:fig4}(a-b) report the experimental measurements of the power difference $\Delta N/N$ and complex anomalous correlator $M/N$ at the fiber output, as functions of the input power.
 Their non-monotonic evolutions agree well with the simulations of the NLSE~(\ref{eq:nls}).
-Such an agreement has been obtained by using a single adjustable parameter, namely the initial relative phase between $u_x$ and $u_y$, which accounts for a minor, uncontrolled elliptical polarization of the injected incoherent optical beam.
-The analysis of the evolution of $\Delta N/N$ and $M/N$ along the fiber length $L=6.2$m uncovers the underlying oscillatory turbulent dynamics.
+Such an agreement has been obtained by using a single adjustable parameter, namely the initial relative phase between $u_x$ and $u_y$, which accounts for a minor, uncontrolled elliptical polarization of the injected incoherent optical beam. \blue{We have deliberately chosen to limit the number of adjustable parameters in order to highlight the physical mechanism at play.
+The quantitative discrepancy between simulations and experiments in Fig.~\ref{fig:fig4}(b) can also be attributed to the phase-sensitive nature of the anomalous correlator $M/N$, which makes it more vulnerable to experimental uncertainties and noise than $\Delta N/N$ shown in Fig.~\ref{fig:fig4}(a).} The analysis of the evolution of $\Delta N/N$ and $M/N$ along the fiber length $L=6.2$m uncovers the underlying oscillatory turbulent dynamics.
 This is illustrated in the insets of Fig.~\ref{fig:fig4}(a-b) for an input power of 50W, which corresponds to a strongly nonlinear regime with $|E/U| \simeq 1$.
 The blue and red curves refer to simulations of the NLSE~(\ref{eq:nls}) and the AC-KE~(\ref{eq:s_dyn}), respectively, whose corresponding evolution is also reported on the Stokes sphere, see Fig.~\ref{fig:fig4}(c).
 These results show that the AC-KE~(\ref{eq:s_dyn}), which is rigorously valid in the weakly nonlinear regime $|E/U| \ll 1$ remains robust in describing qualitatively the oscillatory turbulent behavior even in the strongly nonlinear regime $|E/U| \simeq 1$.